 If I’m enjoying a game, I do tend to be a bit of a trophy whore and go for that platinum trophy and I find myself doing this more on the PlayStation 3 than on the Xbox 360.
 Why?
 Probably because I’ve got more games on the PS3 than the 360 and I play on it a lot more.
 Some games require you to give not just hours, but days of your life just grinding away to collect one more trophy which, to me, can be a tad irritating.
 Some people use it to show off to their mates of how long they’ve spent with the game and show off their rewards.
 So it’s games like these where I’ll complete the main story, grab a few trophies along the way, and then I’m done.
 Next.

 But there are some other games where I’ll complete them and then go back to grab the last few remaining trophies I need to bag myself a platinum trophy because I’m only a handful away.

-None of this is in anyway a bad thing, as you can save a hell of a lot more for your money these days with games than you did say 10 years ago.
-Online is become more and more important for games, and if it’s not included in the game, then people will turn their noses up at some of them and walk away.
+None of this is in any way a bad thing, as you can save a hell of a lot more for your money these days with games than you did say 10 years ago.
+Online has become more and more important for games, and if it’s not included in the game, then people will turn their noses up at some of them and walk away.
 Imagine Call of Duty without online!
 Would that be as popular?
 I doubt it.

 What are your views on this subject?
 Are you a trophy/achievement whore and need every last one?
 Or do you play as long as see fit before putting it on the shelf to collect dust?
 Let us know in the comments below.